jaystarshot/GCSJsonVsGRPClientBenchmark/README.md

 This benchmark compares performance between the Google Cloud Storage (GCS) C++ client using the JSON REST API and the gRPC client.

+Note: we must set the GOOGLE_APPLICATION_CREDENTIALS env variable to the <path-to-credentials.json> before testing.
+This makes sure that direct-path connectivity is tested too

 ## Prerequisites

 Ensure the following libraries are available on your system: